cjoakim/azure-cosmosdb/presentations/3_01_cosmosdb_basics.md

 - Other than the required **Partition Key** attribute, **there is no schema**
 - Your documents don't need to have the same **shape**
 - You can, and typically will, store disimilar documents in the same container
 - Won't that "break" my SQL queries?
-No
+No!

 ## Collections